IBM/universal-connectors/filter-plugin/logstash-filter-pubsub-postgresql-guardium/README.md

 # Logstash Filter Pub/Sub PostgreSQL Plugin
 ### Meet Pub/Sub PostgreSQL
-* Tested versions: 13.0
+* Tested versions: 13.0, 14.0
-* Environment: Google Cloud
+* Environment: Google Cloud Platform (GCP)
 * Supported inputs: Pub/Sub (pull)
-* Supported versions:
+* Supported Guardium versions:
     * Guardium Data Protection: 11.4 and above

 This is a Logstash filter plug-in for the universal connector that is featured in IBM Security Guardium.
 It parses a GCP (Google Cloud Platform) audit event into a Guardium record instance, which standardizes the event into several parts before it is sent over to Guardium.